pashmaklang/pashmak/README.md

 The second argument for opening file is type of opening. `r` means Read and `w` means write.

+Also you can use `fopen` function instead of `open`. this is not different, just is an alias.

 The file objects in pashmak are handled by python you can use all of python file features in pashmak like python.